 Or you can ask people to stick to a set of rules: to cast a maximum number of votes, for example, or to format suggestions in a set of way.

-Product idea boards are usually quite flexible, so you can use them in a way that suits you.
+Product feedback boards are usually quite flexible, so you can use them in a way that suits you.

 - Capture suggestions in one place